 Hjaltland has an active treasury management function, which operates in accordance with the Treasury Policy approved by the Committee of Management.
-In this way Hjaltland manages its borrowing arrangements to ensure that it is always in a position to meet its financial obligations as they fall due, whilst minimising excess cash and liquid resources held.
-At 31 March 2018 Hjaltland had £2.45m in loan facilities agreed but not yet drawn down.
+Hjaltland manages its borrowing arrangements to ensure that it is always in a position to meet its financial obligations as they fall due, whilst minimising excess cash and liquid resources held.
+At 31 March 2019 Hjaltland had £2.3m in loan facilities agreed, but not yet drawn down.

-Hjaltland as a matter of policy does not enter into transactions of a speculative nature.
-At 31 March 2018, Hjaltland has a mix of fixed and variable rate finance, which it considers appropriate at this time.
-During the year the proportion of fixed rates to variable continued to be reviewed to take advantage of the low interest rates prevailing.
+Hjaltland, as a matter of policy, does not enter into transactions of a speculative nature.
+At 31 March 2019, Hjaltland had a mix of fixed and variable rate finance, which it considered appropriate at this time.
+During the year the proportion of fixed rates to variable continued to be reviewed to take advantage of the prevailing low interest rates.